 Here is an additional list of what I do.

-What’s Next In Content Marketing In 2020?
+What’s Next In Content Marketing In 2020 and Beyond?

 Brands in Singapore and globally have been using content marketing strategies to increase sales, save marketing costs as well as create customer loyalty for the past few decades, but it’s only recently that it has become a hot topic again in this digital age.